{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 Interaction Point Prediction

-Molmo grounds each affordance query to spatial locations, predicting pixel coordinates for the most likely interaction point in each view.
+Molmo grounds each affordance query to a spatial location, predicting the most likely interaction-point coordinates in every view.

 3